Remember to cite LawCareers.Net on your application form if you apply to Hugh James.

 Our preferred route for you to take is to join us on one of our vacation placement schemes.
 This gives you some real experience with the firm so that you can make a positive response to a training contract offer with us.
-Of course it also gives you time to demonstrate your skills set to us.
+Of course, it also gives you time to demonstrate your skill set to us.

 Applications for the placement schemes and a training contract interview are via our online application form.

 Please complete this with as much detail as you can and give examples where appropriate.

 If your application is shortlisted for a placement, you will be asked to attend an initial 15-minute interview.
 Success at this interview will secure you a place on a scheme.
 As part of the scheme, you will be interviewed for a training contract.
 This interview will include a presentation on a topic that will be given to you when you commence your placement, followed by questions on your presentation and general interview questions.